byooooo/dispersant_screening_PAL/README.md

 - [ ] drop the constant feature

-- [ ] move epsilon PAL to package (maybe even seperate from this repo) and add unit tests

 - [ ] feature importance

 - [ ] Maybe move logging to Eliot